 Parental Accommodation and Financial Support

-Female and male students enrolled in PhD programs at GSAS are eligible for the Parental Accommodation and Financial Support (PAFS) program following the birth or adoption of a child.
-Policies and procedures related to PAFS can be found in the GSAS Student Handbook.
+Students of any gender enrolled in PhD programs at GSAS are eligible for the Parental Accommodation and Financial Support (PAFS) program following the birth or adoption of a child.
+Policies and procedures related to PAFS can be found in the GSAS Policies section.

 PAFS Program FAQ